A while back I heard some alarming news that one of the 3 credit bureaus, Equifax, had been the victim of a hacking attack.

-A Fraud Alert Vs. Freezing Your Credit
+A Fraud Alert Vs. Credit Lock Vs. Credit Freeze

 A credit freeze locks down your credit so that it can’t be accessed, a fraud alert allows creditors to get a copy of your credit report as long as they take steps to verify your identity.

-There are three types of fraud alerts you can get.
+For fraud alerts, there are three types of fraud alerts you can get.
 An initial fraud alert which is good for 90 days, an extended fraud alert of 7 years for victims of identity theft, or active duty military fraud alerts, for those who want to protect their credit while on active duty or deployed.

 A fraud alert is free to put in place, and once you place a fraud alert with one company, that company must tell the other credit reporting agencies.
 If you’re not sure you want to place a complete freeze on your credit, putting a fraud alert on your account now might be a decent, albeit less effective, alternative.

 Place A Fraud Alert

 Let’s say you don’t just want to place a fraud alert on your credit file since creditors can still access your file.
 If you want to do a complete lockdown on your credit and restrict access to your credit report altogether, you can put in place a credit freeze.

 A credit freeze will not affect your credit score, and won’t keep you from getting new credit accounts as you can temporarily lift the freeze to get new credit.
 It simply restricts access to your credit report unless you give notice to allow access.